 Crockpot Chicken Noodle Soup

-This Crockpot Chicken Noodle Soup recipe makes it so easy to make homemade chicken noodle soup from scratch.
-It’s comforting, healthy and perfect for a cold day!
+This Crockpot Chicken Noodle Soup is comforting, nourishing and perfect for a chilly day.
+This recipe is an easy way to make homemade chicken noodle soup from scratch!

-Chicken noodle soup is one of the best comfort foods, especially when you have a cold or just aren’t feeling well.
-With this simple crockpot soup recipe, making chicken noodle soup from scratch has never been easier!
+Chicken noodle soup is one of the best comfort foods, especially when you’re not feeling well or have had a long day.
+With this crockpot chicken noodle soup recipe, making chicken soup from scratch has never been easier!

-This chicken noodle soup is a dump and go recipe, meaning you can put all of the ingredients in your crockpot without doing any cooking ahead of time.
-You’ll save time in the evening because most of the dinner prep work will already be done.
-I love making crockpot soups on chilly days.
-This crockpot taco soup is another great recipe to have in your back pocket when you need an easy make ahead meal.
+This recipe is a dump and go slow cooker recipe, meaning you can put all of the ingredients in your crockpot without doing any cooking ahead of time.
+You’ll save time in the evening because most of the work of making dinner will already be done.

 - Chicken: Boneless, skinless chicken breasts are my preference for this recipe.
-You could also use boneless chicken thighs.
-I get my chicken from ButcherBox.
-You really can taste the quality of ButcherBox free range organic chicken, even in this slow cooker soup!
+You can also use boneless chicken thighs.

-- Herbs: Fresh thyme or fresh rosemary are my favorites in chicken noodle soup.
-You can also use dried herbs if you don’t have fresh.
-See the cooking tips box below for more information about seasoning your soup with herbs.
-A bay leaf also adds flavor to the soup as it simmers.
-You’ll remove the bay leaf once the soup is done.
+- Bay Leaf: A bay leaf also adds flavor to the soup as it simmers.
+You’ll remove and discard the bay leaf once the soup is done.

-- Salt and Pepper: You’ll season the soup twice, first before it cooks in the slow cooker.
+- Salt and Pepper: To season the soup.
 It’s always a good idea to taste your soup again after it has finished cooking, and add more seasoning as needed.

 - Chicken Stock or Chicken Broth: You can use either chicken stock or broth in this soup recipe.
 I prefer the richer flavor of stock.
 Try to find unsalted chicken stock or low sodium chicken broth, so that you can adjust the salt level yourself.
 If you have some homemade Instant Pot bone broth on hand, it makes an extra nutritious base for this soup.

-- Egg Noodles: I use extra wide egg noodles, and cook them right in the slow cooker during the last 10 minutes of cook time.
-If you prefer, you can cook the egg noodles separately on the stove and add them to the soup.
-I usually choose the easier method, with less dishes.
+- Egg Noodles: I use extra wide egg noodles, and cook them right in the slow cooker during the last 10 minutes of the cook time.
+If you prefer, you can cook the egg noodles separately on the stove and then add them to the soup when serving.

-Once you’ve added everything (except the noodles) to your crock pot, you will cover the pot and cook your soup, either on low for 6-8 hours or high for 3-4 hours.
-Be sure to check that the chicken has cooked through and the vegetables have softened.
+Slow cook.
+Cover and cook on low for 6-8 hours or high for 3-4 hours.
+Then check that the chicken has cooked through and the vegetables have softened.

-Serve your crockpot chicken noodle soup with some crusty bread for soaking up extra broth and a green salad for a complete meal.
+Serve crockpot chicken noodle soup with biscuits or some crusty bread for soaking up extra broth and a green salad for a complete meal.

 Crockpot Chicken Noodle Soup